-It is important to note that GDPR could be replaced by any other legislation once it comes to an end in May 2022.
+It is important to note that any other legislation could replace GDPR once it ends in May 2022.
 This means data protection rules and regulations will change, which is why staying up-to-date with the latest information regarding this legislation is essential for those working within health and social care.

 GDPR compliance checklist

-The following questions are designed to help health and social care organisations understand whether they meet the GDPR requirements.
+The following questions help health, and social care organisations understand whether they meet the GDPR requirements.

 1. Do your company has a Data Protection Officer?
 (This role is mandatory under GDPR)

-2. Do you have a process in place to review what data is being collected?
+2. Do you have a process to review the data collected?

 4. Are patients aware of how their information will be used and why it is needed?